apache/nuttx/configs/omnibusf4/README.txt

     http://bit.ly/obf4pro

 Other software that supports the OmnibusF4 family include Betaflight, iNAV, and many others.
-PX4 recently added support as well, in their own, non-upstreamed, bespoke port of NuttX.
+PX4 recently added support as well.
 No code from any of those sources is included in this port.

 Since OmnibusF4 is a drone FMU, most of its IO is already allocated to FMU-specific tasks.
 As such, we don't need to make the board support